 And although the views from the top of this 135 meters tall, cantilevered observation wheel are pretty stellar, affording you stunning, panoramic views for 25 miles in every direction (allowing you to see all the way out to Windsor Castle on a good day), any photos that you do snap here will still be kind of bleh since you’ll be taking them through a plate of plexiglass.

-If you do feel an unrelenting, ever-present, burning desire to ride the London Eye and feel that your life will just never be complete if you don’t, then by all means, please, book a ticket now.
+However, if you do feel an unrelenting, ever-present, burning desire to ride the London Eye then by all means, please, book a ticket now.

 Address: The Queen’s Walk, Bishop’s, London SE1 7PB

 Hours: Open daily Monday through Thursday from 10:00 am to 8:30 pm and Friday through Sunday from 10:00 am to 9:00 pm.

 How to Get There: Take the Tube to Waterloo station and walk to the London Eye from there.

 Price: A standard ticket will cost you £27.50 while a Fast Tack Ticket will cost you £37.50.